Factbox - Political risks to watch in Syria

 ECONOMIC FALLOUT

+The wealthy merchant classes in Damascus and Aleppo, whose support is critical for Assad, have so far remained loyal but there are growing complaints over the costs they are bearing from lost business.

-In October the International Institute of Finance predicted the economy would shrink 6 percent this year and some economist forecast a deeper contraction of 10 percent in 2012 if the conflict and the sanctions continue.
+In October the International Institute of Finance predicted the economy would shrink 6 percent in 2011 and some economists forecast a deeper contraction of 10 percent this year.

-European sanctions have put oil exports worth $400 million a month at a standstill, while trade, manufacturing and foreign investment have all fallen sharply.
+Some analysts argue that sanctions are the best way for opponents to bring down Assad's regime.
+European sanctions have put oil exports worth $400 million a month at a standstill, while trade, manufacturing and foreign investment have all dropped sharply.

-Meanwhile Syria's currency has depreciated, plunging to 55 pounds from 47 pounds against the U.S. dollar before protests.
-The pound is even lower on the black market at around 59 pounds.
+Syria's currency has fallen to 59 pounds from 47 pounds against the U.S. dollar before protests.
+A better reflection of the pound's depreciation is its black market price of at least 70 to the dollar.

-A flight to safety has pushed wealthy Syrian businessmen, most of whose wealth was already abroad, to send remaining dollar savings in cash across borders to neighbouring Lebanon and Jordan, banking sources in the two countries said.
+Rich Syrian businessmen, most of whose wealth was already abroad, are sending remaining dollar savings in cash across borders to neighbouring Lebanon and Jordan, banking sources in the two countries said.

 Syria's foreign currency reserves were estimated at over $17 billion before the unrest began.
 Up-to-date official figures are not available, but bankers believe the reserves have now declined by at least several billion dollars.